doppl3r/boxel-3d/readme.md

 - Run build with `npm run build` to create a fresh `/dist` folder
 - Compress `/dist` folder into a `.zip` file format
+- (Optional) Replace the manifest.json data from manifest-[browser].json
 - Upload to Chrome Webstore

 ## Test Chrome Extension